The King’s Witches

 What to expect

-The King’s Witches by Kate Foster is a gripping and beautiful historical novel, giving an unforgettable voice to the women at the heart of the real-life witch trials in sixteenth-century Scotland.
+The King’s Witches by Kate Foster is a compelling and beautiful historical novel that gives voices to the women at the heart of the real-life witch trials in sixteenth-century Scotland.

 Women whisper secrets to each other; it is how we survive.

 Meanwhile, in North Berwick, young housemaid Jura practises the healing charms taught to her by her mother.
-When she realises she is no longer safe under her master’s roof, she escapes to Edinburgh, only to find herself caught up in the witchcraft mania that has gripped not just the capital, but the new queen . . .
+When she realizes she is no longer safe, she escapes to Edinburgh, only to find herself caught up in the witchcraft mania that has gripped not just the capital, but the new queen . . .

 *The Maiden was longlisted for the Women's Prize for Fiction on 05/03/2024